RockitBootcamp/Student-Resources/JavaScript/12 Loops/README.md

 }
 ```

-The above for-loop counts from 1 to 5 (remember `i < 6` means loop until `i` is smaller than 6 which means loop to 5).
+The above `for` loop counts from 1 to 5 (remember `i < 6` means loop until `i` is smaller than 6 which means loop to 5).
 The `console.log` will output 1, 2, 4, and 5.
 So what about 3?
-Well the if-statement says that if `i` is equal to 3, then continue to the next iteration.
+Well the `if` statement says that if `i` is equal to 3, then *continue* to the next iteration.
 So when `i` is 3 the `console.log` doesn't get a chance to execute.
 What if we had used a break instead?

 ```js
 for (var i = 1; i < 6; i++) {